Welcome to the Brooklynites In Florida Blog Site.

 New Gallery: Brooklyn Brownstones in Orlando

-Also check out our recent Feature Interviews:
+Also check out other Feature Interviews:

 All Roads Lead to Brooklyn